Before we can continue, we need to set up a development environment.

 File location and size: We recommend at least 20 GB for the virtual hard disk.

 After completing the last step, click the “Create” button.
 Your new virtual OS should now appear in the menu.
 Right click on it, and go to “Settings”.
 Click on the “System” tab and then the “Processor” tab.
 Increase the Processor(s) to 2.
 If this screen prevents you from increasing processors, you likely need to enable virtualization in your computer’s BIOS/UEFI settings.

 With all that complete, click “OK” to save the changes.

 You can start the VM by right clicking on the icon in the menu and by clicking the large “Start” arrow at the top.

 When the VM starts up, you’ll be asked to install Xubuntu.
 All of the default options can be left alone, including the Installation type (“Erase disk and install Ubuntu”).
 It may sound dangerous, but the VM can only see the “Hard Drive” of the VM.
 This is the beauty of VMs: the ability to separate the physical space of your computer across many VMs.
 While installing, be sure to take note of the password and username you chose, we will need these later.

 The rest of the installation is pretty straightforward, but if you have any questions, you can find Ubuntu’s official installation guide for Ubuntu here.

 Your regular operating system (Windows in this case) is called the Host, and all other operating systems that run as VMs are called Guests.
 To make working in your Guest OS easier, you need to install Guest Additions.
-Guest Additions add a lot of functionality to the Guest OS, such as “Drag n Drop” files, full-screen guest mode, shared folders, and copy/paste between the host and guest.
+It adds useful functionality to the Guest OS, such as full-screen guest mode.